oemof/tespy/docs/tutorials_examples/tutorial_heat_pump_exergy.rst

     :alt: Sankey diagram of the Ground-Coupled Heat Pump (GCHP)

-In the figure above you can see the sankey diagram which is created by running the script of the GCHP with NH3 as refrigerant (Skript Referenz einfügen).
+In the figure above you can see the sankey diagram which is created by running the script of the GCHP with NH3 as refrigerant.
 Information about, for example, the colors used or the node order can be found in the tutorial (Referenz Tutorial Exergie).

-The full Python code up to this step of the tutorial is available in the scripts (Referenz Skript NH3 Modell) with NH3 as refrigerant and (Referenz Skript R410A Modell) with R410A as refrigerant.

 Post-Processing
 ^^^^^^^^^^^^^^^